Please note that this article contains affiliate links, read disclosures here.

 Relaying the bad news.

-During the whole conversation, in which I only piped up once to ask a question.
+During the whole conversation, I only piped up once to ask a question.

 The only question I had was regarding my end date – it was tentative.